santino79/ah-hylia/src/posts/interview-helen-anderson/index.md

 ---
-title: Interview with Helen Anderson
+title: Q&A with...
+Helen Anderson
 excerpt: BI Data Analyst and Technical Consultant
 date: 2019-02-24
 featured_image: /images/content/helen_anderson.jpg
 image_caption:
 tags:
-     - data
-     - interview
+     - interviews
 ---
 _This interview in the **Analysts Assemble** series is with New Zealand-based BI Data Analyst and Technical Consultant, **Helen Anderson**.
 I first ran into Helen while she was writing an excellent [series on SQL][1] on Dev.to._